Having a good task system where your teams can take advantage of task management software will infinitely simplify your daily workflow.

 SAM9000 costs from $2.90/user/month (min. $29/month) and has a 30-day free trial.

 9. Wrike – Best enterprise task management software for integrations with industry-standard tools

 Wrike was founded in 2006 and has over 20,000 teams using the software now.
 Billed as a collaborative work management platform, Wrike elevates tools for prioritizing, scheduling, and assigning tasks—like Gantt charts, creative brief templates, and forms.

 Having plenty of easily-accessible REST APIs means that Wrike’s integration capabilities with other tools is nearly limitless for the coding-inclined.
 Thus, they scored very well in Integrations per the above-listed evaluation guidelines.

 Integrations include Salesforce, Tableau, MediaValet, Microsoft Teams, extensions for Adobe Creative Cloud, Google Drive, Microsoft OneDrive, Gmail, Github, Jira, SAML integration, Outlook, Microsoft Project, Slack, Bitium, Dropbox, Box, and more.
 Additionally, Wrike’s well-documented, easy-to-use APIs make it simple to quickly connect Wrike with your current tools and workflow.

 One con to note is that it is a bit of a click-labyrinth when it comes to finding what you need quickly.
-The interface is layered so that arriving at useful items require a-few-too-many clicks, menus, and links.
+The interface is layered so arriving at useful items requires a few too many clicks, menus, and links.